Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 Here, `<AWS_ACCESS_KEY_ID>` and `<AWS_SECRET_ACCESS_KEY>` should be replaced with your actual [AWS keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html), or other environment variables that represent your credentials.

+# Running Tachyon with S3

+After everything is configured, you can start up Tachyon locally to see that everything works.

+    $ ./bin/tachyon format
+    $ ./bin/tachyon-start.sh local

+This should start a Tachyon master and a Tachyon worker.
+You can see the master UI at [http://localhost:19999](http://localhost:19999).

+Next, you can run a simple example program:

+    $ ./bin/tachyon runTest Basic CACHE_THROUGH

+After this succeeds, you can visit your S3 directory `S3_BUCKET/S3_DIRECTORY` to verify the files and directories created by Tachyon.
+For this test, you should see a file named:

+    S3_BUCKET/S3_DIRECTORY/tachyon/data/default_tests_files/BasicFile_CACHE_THROUGH

+To stop Tachyon, you can run:

+    $ ./bin/tachyon-stop.sh